What Does A Student Coach Do?

-A student success coach isn’t a math tutor, an SAT tutor, or someone who helps students work on their college entrance essays?
-It’s not a college career counselor or a vocational trainer.
+A student success coach isn’t a math tutor, an SAT tutor, or someone who helps to provide coaching to the students, work on their college entrance essays?
+It’s not a college career counselor or a vocational trainer coaching.
 In fact, a student success coach is all of these and more!

-Someone who coaches student success is more of a personal coach for students.
+Someone who coaches providing coaching to his student success is more of a personal coach for students.
 It’s a life coach whose target market is the group of individuals who are students – high school, college, or perhaps, any age.

 Is There a Market for Coaching Students?